Strictly monotone mean-variance preferences with applications to portfolio selection: Continuous-time dynamic portfolio management

-We consider the conventional Black-Scholes market as in \citeA[Section 6.8]{Yong-Zhou-1999} (see also \citeA{Zhou-Li-2000}) and \citeA[Section 4.5.1]{Shreve-2004}, which includes a risk-free asset (e.g. bond) and a risky asset (e.g. stock).
-For epoch $t$, let ${r}_{t}$ denote the instantaneous yield rate of the risk-free asset, and $( {\sigma }_{t}, {\vartheta }_{t} )$ respectively denote the volatility rate and the market price of risk for the risky asset.
-In other words, the price processes of the two assets satisfy
+Referring to \cite[Section 6.8]{Yong-Zhou-1999} (see also \cite{Zhou-Li-2000}) and \cite[Section 4.5.1]{Shreve-2004}, we consider a simple Black-Scholes market, which includes a bond and a stock with random parameters.
+For every epoch $t$, let ${r}_{t} \in \mathbb{R}$ denote the instantaneous yield rate of the bond, and $( {\sigma }_{t}, {\vartheta }_{t} ) \in \mathbb{R}_{+} \times \mathbb{R}_{+}$ respectively denote the volatility rate and the market price of risk for the stock.
+Thus, the price processes of these two assets satisfy the following stochastic differential equations (SDEs):